sebastienros/memoryleak/README.md

 The Nuget package `Microsoft.Extensions.ObjectPool` contains classes that help to manage such pools.

-To show how beneficial it can be, let use an API endpoint that instanciates a `byte` buffer that is filled with random numbers on each request:
+To show how beneficial it can be, let use an API endpoint that instantiates a `byte` buffer that is filled with random numbers on each request:

 ```csharp
         [HttpGet("array/{size}")]